Black Mouth Cur

 The Black Mouth Cur is a very intelligent breed and he is eager to please his owners.

-The Black Mouth Cur makes a great family pet as long as it is trained and socialized from a young age.
+The Black Mouth Cur also makes a great family pet as long as it is trained and socialized from a young age.
 These dogs form very close bonds with their family and have been known to be incredibly protective and loyal.
-When exposed to children from a young age, Black Mouth Curs can get along well with children of any age, though supervision is recommended for very young children because the dog may not know to be gentler with them.
+When exposed to children starting from their puppy days, Black Mouth Curs can get along well with kids of any age.
+Of course, supervision is recommended for very young children because the dog may not know to be gentler with them.
 Their energetic view of playtime can be a bit rough for smaller kids, as they could knock them over unintentionally.
 So it might not be the best idea to bring a Black Mouth Cur into a home with an infant or toddler.
 Older children, on the other hand, will fall in love with these playful and loyal animals almost instantly.

 Common Health Problems